thanlong/VMOSPro_RootXposed_Terminal/README.md

 VMOS old version: Android 5.1.1

-F1VM & X8 Sandbox: Maybe?

 Virtual Android: You are not able to root this VM because `daemonsu` can't launch.

 ### Not supported

-F1VM Lite from Google Play Store (Read-only system): You are not able to change any thing in `/system`.

-VphoneGaga (Read-only system): You are not able to change any thing in `/system` even you granted root access.
+F1VM, X8 Sandbox, VphoneGaga (Read-only system): You are not able to change any thing in `/system` even you granted root access.